-The project site is currently zoned M (industrial).
-The site does not need to be rezoned.
-The DRI trigger for the site is a demolition permit.
-Information submitted for the review states that the proposed development is consistent with DeKalb County's Future Development Map, which designates the site as Highway Corridor.
+The project site is currently zoned M (Industrial) and O-I (Office Industrial.
+The proposed zoning for the site is OCR.
+The DRI trigger for the site is the rezoning.
+Information submitted for the review states that the proposed development is designated as Highway Corridor DeKalb County's Future Development Map.